Flushing Meadows–Corona Park: Layout

-The layout of Flushing Meadows–Corona Park retains much of Gilmore D. Clarke and Michael Rapuano's Beaux-Arts planning from the 1939 and 1964 World's Fairs.
 The northern section of the park, the former fair grounds, revolves around large paved pathways which during the fairs led to focal points such as pavilions, fountains and sculptures.
 The Trylon and Perisphere, and later Unisphere, were placed at the main axial point.
 The Unisphere and Queens Museum currently sit at the west end of the main promenade.
 Near the center of the promenade (called Herbert Hoover Promenade on the north side, and Dwight D. Eisenhower Promenade on the south side) are the Fountains of the Fairs, which sit in the median of the paths.
 At the far east end is the Fountain of the Planets, originally called the Pool of Industry.
 This layout was used to guide fair goers to exhibits.
 The layout was based on Gian Lorenzo Bernini's plan for St. Peter's Square in Vatican City.
 The main promenade, measuring 2500 ft, was provisionally called the "Cascade Mall" during its construction, and later named the "Constitution Mall" during the first fair.
 Many former exhibit and pavilion sites have since been replaced with soccer fields (artificial turf or dirt and grass), while others have been left as open grass fields.

 The southern portion of the park is largely occupied by Meadow and Willow Lake.
-The two lakes, along with the Pool of Industry/Fountain of the Planets in the former fair grounds, are fed by the Flushing River, which flows north through both lakes and underneath the fountain as a subterranean river towards Flushing Bay.
+The two lakes, along with the Pool of Industry and Fountain of the Planets in the former fair grounds, are fed by the Flushing River, which flows north through both lakes and underneath the fountain as a subterranean river towards Flushing Bay.
 The two lakes are connected by a narrow channel, forming a peninsula in between the lakes.
 During the 1939 Fair, Meadow Lake was temporarily named "Fountain Lake" and "Liberty Lake".
 The land around Meadow Lake contains much of the park's true "parkland", with open grass, picnic and grilling areas, and baseball and cricket fields.
 During the fairs, the land on the north shore and part of the eastern shore of the lake was used as an amusement area, with large parking lots added on the east and west shores for the 1964 Fair.
 The lots were removed and converted to parkland after the 1964 Fair.
 The Willow Lake area of the park is a nature reserve.
 The area around Willow Lake originally also contained sports fields and park trails, until it was fenced off and turned into a preserve in 1976.